 Registering for Preschool

 There are three preschool program options across the district.
 SMILE, ECIP and Healey Head Start Preschool Program.
-Visit the Parent Information Center page for information about registering for these programs.
+Visit the Enrollment Office (formerly the Parent Information Center) page for information about registering for these programs.

 The 'SMILE' Program

 There are eight preschool classrooms at the Capuano Early Childhood Center and one each at the West Somerville Neighborhood School, Winter Hill, and Argenziano.
 The school day runs from 8:45 a.m. until 1:45 p.m. and includes universal free breakfast for all children.
 A nutritious lunch is also provided daily at a nominal cost, and available for free to eligible families.
 Enrollment by lottery is in May.

 Early Childhood Intervention Program (ECIP)

 This mixed-age inclusion program primarily serves children with special needs as well as typically developing peers.
 Enrollment by special education screening for children with IEPs and lottery for typically developing peers.